kgsubs/graphex-for-obsidian/README.md

 # VaultMap for Obsidian

-A force-directed graph explorer for Obsidian vaults with AI-powered Q&A.
-No build step -- open `index.html` directly or serve from any static host.
+A force-directed graph explorer for Obsidian vaults with AI-powered Q&A. No build steps: open `index.html` directly or serve from any static host.
+Just works.

 Live demo: https://shawndata.com/vaultmap/
 - Use Chrome for best experience
 - Allows pointing at your own Obsidian vault
 - Your data stays in local memory, never gets sent anywhere
-- Just works

 ## What it does